Southeastern Conference

-The Southeastern Conference (SEC) is an American college athletic conference whose member institutions are located primarily in the South Central and Southeastern United States.
-Its fourteen members include the flagship public universities of ten states, three additional public land-grant universities, and one private research university.
+The Southeastern Conference (SEC) is a collegiate athletic conference whose member institutions are located primarily in the South Central and Southeastern United States.
+Its 16 members include the flagship public universities of 12 states, 3 additional public land-grant universities, and 1 private research university.
 The conference is headquartered in Birmingham, Alabama.
-The SEC participates in the National Collegiate Athletic Association (NCAA) Division I in sports competitions; for football it is part of the Football Bowl Subdivision (FBS), formerly known as Division I-A.
+The SEC participates in the National Collegiate Athletic Association (NCAA) Division I in sports competitions.
+In football, it is part of the Football Bowl Subdivision (FBS), formerly known as Division I-A.

+The SEC was established in 1932 by 13 members of the Southern Conference.
+Three charter members left by the late 1960s, but additions in 1990 and 2012 grew the conference to 14 member institutions.
+The conference expanded to 16 members with the addition of the University of Oklahoma and the University of Texas in 2024.

-Members of the SEC have won many national championships: 43 in football, 21 in basketball, 41 in indoor track, 42 in outdoor track, 24 in swimming, 20 in gymnastics, 13 in baseball (College World Series), and one in volleyball.
-In 1992, the SEC was the first NCAA Division I conference to hold a championship game (and award a subsequent title) for football and was one of the founding member conferences of the Bowl Championship Series (BCS).
-The current SEC commissioner is Greg Sankey, who has been the commissioner since 2015.
-The conference sponsors team championships in nine men's sports and twelve women's sports.
-The conference is successful financially, with high revenue distribution to its members.
-During the fiscal year 2014–15 an SEC record $455.8 million was generated, which was a sizable increase over the $292.8 million for the 2013–14, largely due to the revenue from the introduction of the SEC Network, a television network operated by the conference dedicated to SEC conference athletic events.
+In 1992, the SEC was the first NCAA Division I conference to have a championship game for football and was one of the founding member conferences of the Bowl Championship Series (BCS).
+The conference sponsors team championships in nine men's sports and 13 women's sports.
+The conference distributed $721.8 million to its 14 schools in 2022.

-On July 27, 2021, the University of Oklahoma and the University of Texas at Austin (Texas) of the Big 12 Conference submitted formal requests to join the SEC.
-On July 29, 2021, the presidents and chancellors of the current 14 SEC schools voted unanimously to offer membership to both schools, with both schools officially accepting the invitation the next day.
-The Sooners and Longhorns possess the Big 12's top two highest-earning athletics programs, with the Longhorns earning the nation's largest revenue.
-The Sooners earn the nation's eighth-largest revenue, which would be fifth-highest in the SEC.

 Member universities

-Current members
+Members

-The SEC consists of 14 member institutions located in the U.S. states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, South Carolina, Tennessee, and Texas.
-The SEC is divided into East and West Divisions, although the divisional alignment is not strictly geographic, with Missouri in the East Division while being farther west than several West Division schools, and Auburn in the West Division despite being located farther east than East Division schools Missouri and Vanderbilt.
-These divisional groupings are applied only in football, baseball, and women's soccer, for both scheduling and standings purposes.
-In football, the two division winners meet in the SEC Championship Game.

-The SEC will eliminate its baseball divisions once Oklahoma and Texas join in 2024.
+The SEC consists of 16 member institutions located in the U.S. states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, and Texas.

+The SEC was formerly divided into East and West Divisions, although the divisional alignment was not strictly geographic, with Missouri in the East Division while being farther west than all West Division schools except Arkansas and Texas A&M, and Auburn in the West Division despite being located farther east than East Division schools Missouri and Vanderbilt.
+These divisional groupings were applied only in football, men's basketball (prior to 2011–12), baseball, and women's soccer both for scheduling and standings purposes.
+In football, the winner of each division met in the SEC Championship Game.
+The SEC eliminated its divisional groupings when Oklahoma and Texas joined in 2024.
-Since July 1, 2012, there are 14 members, with Vanderbilt being the only private institution.